If you are living and working in Denmark, it's a good idea to familiarize yourself with Danish culture both inside and outside the workplace.

 We've organized the links into four categories: Working in Denmark, Living in Denmark, Learning Danish, and Having Fun.
 We hope there's something for everyone.

 Obviously, the first step to working in Denmark is finding employment!
-This free e-learning course from Work in Denmark (The Danish Ministry of Employment) contains four modules: Job Search, Job Interviews, LinkedIn, and Workplace Culture.
+This free e-learning course from Work in Denmark (The Danish Ministry of Employment) contains four modules: Job search in Denmark, Contacting companies and succeed in job interviews, The use of LinkedIn in your job search, and An introduction to Danish workplace culture.
 The course is very thoughtfully made – you're sure to find something useful, even if you already have a job.

 The official web portal for the Danish Immigration Service and the Danish Agency for International Recruitment and Integration (SIRI) is where you should go to make sure you know the rules and regulations for working and living in Denmark.

-and there is a shorter PDF guide here:
+There is a shorter PDF guide in English here:

 The Danish Society of Engineers, IDA, is a trade union for people who work in technology, natural sciences, and IT, but they have many resources on their website that are useful for workers in any field.